arporter/NEMO-DSL/src/psykal-s1/README.md

 # README #

-This directory contains the 'original' tra_adv benchmark as extracted from the NEMO source code by CMCC.
+This directory contains the 'PSyKAl step 1' version of the tra_adv benchmark as extracted from the NEMO source code by CMCC.
+The step 1 version makes as few changes to the source code as possible whilst being able to generate OpenMP and OpenACC parallel code.

 ## Building ##